katharosada/botchallenge/README.md

 How to build the server plugin
 ==============================

+**Warning: If you want to run a server you'll need a CraftBukkit or Spigot server to run it on (or anything that supports Bukkit plugins).
+Due to licensing concerns, these are currently hard to come by.
+I'd recommend getting a working server before you bother trying to build this plugin.**

 These instructions are for Ubuntu/Debian, but they should (in theory) translate well enough for Mac if you get the Maven, Ant and Protocol Buffer tools installed with Homebrew or package manager of your choice.